 The support and contributions of the following companies, organizations, and schools as well as the many generous individual donors, sponsors and volunteers, make all the difference:

-Capital Lease, Hapag-Lloyd, DHL forwarding services, Penske Auto Rental , Drexel University College of Medicine, Cedar Hill Elementary School, Gwynned-Mercy Academy Elementary students and staff, Penn Charter School, Global Gifts in Wayne, PA, Lexington High School Model UN Club, Vantage Point Advisors , All of our generous sponsors and donors!
+Capital Lease, Hapag-Lloyd, DHL forwarding services, Penske Auto Rental , Drexel University College of Medicine, Cedar Hill Elementary School, Brooke Elementary School, Gwynned-Mercy Academy Elementary students and staff, Penn Charter School, Global Gifts in Wayne, PA, Lexington High School Model UN Club, Vantage Point Advisors , all of our generous sponsors and donors!

 Community by Community, Child by Child – You Can Make a Difference.